Home « Implementation «

 Since this program Adolescent Community Reinforcement Approach (A-CRA) was highly rated on the Scientific Rating Scale, program representatives were asked to provide additional implementation information.

-Pre-Implementation Assessments
+Pre-Implementation Materials

 Chestnut Health Systems has EBT Coordinators available to discuss possible implementation of A-CRA with interested organizations and individuals.
 After an organization or individual expresses interest in learning the intervention, the EBT Coordinator will make contact and learn more about the organization or individual so that they can make recommendations regarding training.
-Standard questions that are asked include:
+Once an organization makes a decision to proceed with training, orientation calls may be conducted with each site to review certification requirements for clinicians and supervisors.
+To contact an EBT Coordinator, an organization or individual can e-mail ebtxquestions@chestnut.org.

 Fidelity Measures

 • The citation for the manual is: Smith, J. E., Lundy, S. L., & Gianini, L. (2007).
 Community Reinforcement Approach (CRA) and Adolescent Community Reinforcement Approach (A-CRA) therapist coding manual.
-Bloomington, IL: Chestnut Health Systems.
+Chestnut Health Systems.
 Contact ebtxquestions@chestnut.org if interested in purchasing the rating manual.

 The following article describes the training for A-CRA raters: Garner, B. R., Barnes, B. N., & Godley, S. H. (2009).
 Monitoring fidelity in the Adolescent Community Reinforcement Approach (A-CRA): The training process for A-CRA raters.
-Journal of Behavior Analysis in Health, Sports, Fitness, and Medicine, 2(1), 43-54.
+Journal of Behavior Analysis in Health, Sports, Fitness, and Medicine, 2(1), 43–54. https://doi.org/10.1037/h0100373